Dr Teri Johnson performs Radiesse Hand Rejuvenation at Cheshire Lasers Clinic.

 What should I expect after treatment?

-You can return to work the following day after this procedure but we advise you avoid exposing your hands to any chemicals or dirty environments where the injection sites could be exposed to irritation or infection.
+You can return to work the following day after this procedure.
+However please avoid exposing your hands to any chemicals or dirty environments where the injection sites could be exposed to irritation or infection.
 Protection such as gloves would help reduce any adverse exposure.

 You may have a few small bruises on your hands for a day or two afterwards.

-We recommend you massage your hands for a few days after treatment with clean hands to ensure the Radiesse is distributed evenly .
+With clean hands, massage your hands for a few days after treatment.
+This will ensure the Radiesse is distributed evenly.

 Before a Radiesse hand treatment